Marwanlz/Assessing_Operational_Impact_Poisoning_3d_PointCloud-CAV/README.md

 # Impact analysis of data poisoning on GAN-based data augmentation techniques

+## Paper
+This repository contains the code and datasets associated with the following paper:
+**Assessing the Operational Impact of Poisoning Attacks over Augmented 3D Point Cloud Public Datasets for Connected and Autonomous Vehicles**

+Marwan Lazrag, Badis Hammi, Lorena Gonzalez-Manzano, Joaquin Garcia-Alfaro

+SECRYPT 2026

 ## Main resources contained in this repository

 ### 1. Impact Assessment Tool